oracle/graal/docs/tools/vscode/graalvm/README.md

 Thanks to [GraalVM Tools for Java](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graalvm) extension, you can conveniently configure, build, and debug native executables produced with [GraalVM Native Image](../../../reference-manual/native-image/README.md) directly in VS Code.

-[GraalVM Native Image](../../../reference-manual/native-image/README.md) is a ahead-of-time compilation technology to package a Java application into a native executable.
-Only the code that is required by the application at runtime will be compiled and linked into the native executable.
-The advantages are many.
-Your application will:
-  * Be compiled into small executable files, using a fraction of customary resources, so they run lightning fast
-  * Achieve peak performance with no warmup time
-  * Have improved security by reducing attack surfaces and thwarting reverse engineering

 > Note: Support for GraalVM Native Image becomes available when you add Native Image component to your GraalVM installation.

 ### Configuration